nim-lang/nimble/readme.markdown

 one.
 * `-e, --exclude file` - Excludes a develop file from the current directory's one.
+* `--with-dependencies` - Clones for develop also the dependencies of the packages for which the develop command is executed.

 The options for manipulation of the develop files could be given only when executing `develop` command from some package's directory and they work only on